 He has access to barbed wire that slows down enemies, and a deployable shield that blocks crouch height weapon damage.
 It largely depends on where you want to dump your turret as to which gadget you use.
 For long corridors, the shield can provide a vital buffer.
 For short to medium range choke points, stick some barbed wire down a little bit of the way and ambush enemies from there.

 Tachanka has a mounted LMG that includes a ballistic shield to protect the head from any frontal shots.
 It doesn’t however protect against low shots and he must be physically operating it in order to use it.
+There is only one real bonus to using the turret – Nomad’s knockback grenades won’t affect him while he’s on the turret.

 Should I pick Tachanka?